Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target-vec.md

 {% tab title="iOS" %}

-1. Import Target and TargetVEC library.
+1. Import Target and the TargetVEC library.
 2. Add the Target VEC library to your project via your `Podfile` by adding `pod 'ACPTargetVEC'`

 #### Objective-C